 But how do they differ?
-Featured snippets show extracted page content in a highlighted box as a result 0, while rich results (also known as rich snippets) are page listings enriched with additional visual or interactive elements that make them stand out.
+Featured snippets show extracted page content in a highlighted box as a result 0, while rich results (rich snippets) are page listings enriched with additional visual or interactive elements that make them stand out.

 Here’s a summary to help you understand the essential differences between featured snippets and rich results.